 Mid-layer – fleece or wool sweater – for when it becomes colder.
 If you don’t have a wool sweater, this is a great souvenir to bring from Norway.

 Outer layer – waterproof and windproof outer layers.
-For the top, I always recommend a Goretex jacket, and for the bottom, waterproof pants for hiking, for these extra rainy days (yes, they happen!).
+I always recommend a Goretex jacket for the top, and for the bottom, waterproof pants for hiking, for these extra rainy days (yes, they happen!).

 Base layer: Find it on Amazon here